o3de/o3de.org/content/docs/userguide/cloud-canvas-rm-security.md

+description: ' Configure permissions for &cloud; in your &ALYlong; project and learn about the Resource Manager security system in depth. '
+slug: cloud-canvas-rm-security
+title: Understanding the Resource Manager Security System
+---
 # Understanding the Resource Manager Security System<a name="cloud-canvas-rm-security"></a>

 Cloud Canvas Resource Manager provides a robust set of features for securing your Amazon Lumberyard project and its cloud\-connected resources\.
 You can control the access to project resources of team members, players, Lambda functions, and specify other custom access control configuration for your project\.